Hideaway in France - gîtes in the Pyrénées near Carcassonne

 • Limoux, arrayed around the town of the same name, produces excellent sparkling white wine, with a longer history than the champagne region.
 The 'brut' wine tends to be slightly sweeter than champagne, and the 'demi sec' sweeter still.
 Much of the Limoux production comes from the large commercial premises, but there are still a small number of independent producers, many still using the traditional 500 year old method, and almost all of whom produce excellent wine.

-The site of the Languedoc AOC council (in English and French)
+The site of the Languedoc AOC council.

 Roussillon